chengkuangan/pgwdemo/README.md

 <br><br>

 * **Account Profile Service**
 <br>Account Profile Service provides REST interfaces to customer account profile information.
-It retrives customer account profile stored in the Account Profile DB (MongoDB).
+It retrieves customer account profile stored in the Account Profile DB (MongoDB).
 <br><br>It is implemented in SpringBoot and deployed as **accountprofile** on OpenShift.
 It provides the following REST interfaces:
 <br>